-18.1 DEVICE File (#3.5)
+15.1 DEVICE (#3.5) File

-Kernel's DEVICE file (#3.5) stores information about devices on the system.
-All connected volume Sets/CPUs should make use of a single DEVICE file (#3.5).
+Kernel's DEVICE (#3.5) file stores information about devices on the system.
+All connected volume Sets/CPUs should make use of a single DEVICE (#3.5) file.
 Then all information concerning a particular device is stored in just one place, which facilitates device management.

-Sometimes, a CPU will have an attachment point to which a device can be connected, for example, physical ports.
-The \$I field in the DEVICE file (#3.5) entry identifies this attachment point.
+Sometimes, a CPU has an attachment point to which a device can be connected, for example, physical ports.
+The \$I field in the DEVICE (#3.5) file entry identifies this attachment point.

 Most devices (e.g., printers) are connected to the network and \$I points to the name used by the underlying OS to point to the device.
-When using such a device, Kernel's Device Handler allows the creation and use of multiple DEVICE file (#3.5) entries for the same physical device.
-Each DEVICE file (#3.5) entry can contain different specifications (font, margin, page length, etc.) to format output.
-Each entry in the DEVICE file (#3.5), then, uniquely identifies a set of instructions to send to a particular device on the network.
+When using such a device, Kernel's Device Handler allows the creation and use of multiple DEVICE (#3.5) file entries for the same physical device.
+Each DEVICE (#3.5) file entry can contain different specifications (font, margin, page length, etc.) to format output.
+Each entry in the DEVICE (#3.5) file, then, uniquely identifies a set of instructions to send to a particular device on the network.

-Each device that Kernel Device Handler needs to communicate with should be set up as an entry in the DEVICE file (#3.5).
-The DEVICE file (#3.5) supports a variety of devices, including video display terminals (VDTs), commonly called cathode ray tube devices (CRTs); printers; tape drives; and operating system files (e.g., Host File Server [HFS] devices).
+Each device that Kernel Device Handler needs to communicate with should be set up as an entry in the DEVICE (#3.5) file.
+The DEVICE (#3.5) file supports a variety of devices, including video display terminals (VDTs), commonly called cathode ray tube devices (CRTs); printers; tape drives; and operating system files (e.g., Host File Server [HFS] devices).

-The DEVICE file (#3.5) is located in the Manager's account for common reference from all associated accounts.
+The DEVICE (#3.5) file is located in the Manager's account for common reference from all associated accounts.
 With TaskMan's help, this information is also available to all associated processors (CPUs) in the local area network.

-18.1.1 DEVICE File Fields
+15.1.1 DEVICE File Fields